google/kctf/docs/google-cloud.md

 To test the deletion, run:
 ```
-telnet $(kctf-chal-ip demo-challenge) 1
+telnet $(make ip) 1
 ```

 If deletion worked correctly, the connection will fail and an error is returned instead.

-## Stop the cluster
+### Stop the cluster
 To avoid being charged for the VMs any longer, stop the cluster by running:
 ```
 kctf-cluster-stop
 ```

-Note: This stops the cluster, and all the challenges with it.
+  **Note**: This stops the cluster, and all the challenges with it.
 Only stop the cluster if you really want to stop it permanently.

 Thank you for completing this walkthrough, and good luck with your CTF challenges!